|

 I was living at the time and asked to travel with me for a while,

 but she did not like my name and decided to call me Sandy.
-Forty
+Fifty

-four years later we are still traveling together.
+three years later we are still traveling the road of life together.

 Several artists sharing